Midtrans/midtrans-java/README.md

 The credit card charge result may contains `redirect_url` for 3DS authentication.
 3DS Authentication should be handled on Frontend please refer to [API docs](https://api-docs.midtrans.com/#card-features-3d-secure)

 For full example on Credit Card 3DS transaction refer to:
-- [Express App examples](/examples/expressApp) that implement Snap & Core Api
+- [App examples](application/src/main/) that implement Snap & Core Api

 ### 2.3 Handle HTTP Notification